 Mr. Siddiqui joined Momentum Engineering Corp. in 2016.
-Since joining MEC, he has received intensive training on state of the art technologies pertaining to accident reconstruction.
-He has availed the opportunity to acquire and hone his skills in photography, 3D laser scanning technology, and photogrammetry, while conducting vehicle and site inspections.
-In addition to using energy calculation spreadsheets, he is responsible for utilizing PC-Crash simulation software, which helps to determine the dynamic behavior of vehicles during a crash.
+Since joining MEC, he has received intensive training on state-of-the-art technologies pertaining to accident reconstruction.
+With nearly three years of forensic engineering experience under his belt, Mr. Siddiqui is well trained in Simulation, Photogrammetry, Vehicle Black Box download, etc. He has availed the opportunity to hone his skills in photography and 3D laser scanning technology and has conducted numerous vehicle and site inspections.
+In addition to using calculation spreadsheets, he is responsible for utilizing simulation software such as PC-Crash and HVE, which help to determine the dynamic behavior of vehicles during a crash.

-Mr. Siddiqui graduated with a masters degree in Mechanical Engineering from California State University, Los Angeles in 2016.
+Mr. Siddiqui graduated with a Master's Degree in Mechanical Engineering from California State University, Los Angeles in 2016.
 He was introduced to Forensic Engineering in grad school as a special topic class.
-He did his thesis on Regenerative Braking System in Electric Vehicles.
-Furthermore, he has worked on Vibration Analysis of a Car Model as a requirement of the degree; and has also contributed to various research projects.
+Furthermore, he is currently working on research projects to study the effect of autonomy and electric vehicles on traditional accident reconstruction methods.